-- Attraction efforts focused on reducing out of county commuting to jobs in construction, retail, health care and public education will not be successful. - Efforts to attract global technology companies that hire a significant percentage of professional, technical and scientific workers could be possible under the right conditions.
-However, new tech companies may need to recruit a substantial percentage of out of county workers, some of whom will relocate to San Benito County.
-An influx of high-wage workers will not necessarily reduce commuting, but will drive up housing prices and rents.
-Upward pressure on the housing market will either force new home construction and/or cause the displacement of low-income residents.
+- Attraction efforts focused on reducing out-of-County commuting to jobs in construction, retail, health care and public education will likely be not successful; and - Efforts to attract global-technology companies that hire a significant percentage of professional, technical, and scientific workers could be possible under the right conditions.
+However, new tech companies may need to recruit a substantial percentage of out-of-County workers, some of whom will relocate to San Benito County.
+An influx of high-wage workers will not necessarily reduce commuting, but will likely drive up housing prices and rents, expand the demand for new home construction, and/or cause the displacement of low-income residents.